 Kashmir Shaivism is known as the pure Trika system, which means “the three-fold science of man and his world.”
-It is a system meant for any human being without restriction of cast, creed, color or gender.
+It is a system meant for any human being without the restriction of caste, creed, color, or gender.
 The four sub-systems of Trika philosophy–known as Pratyabhijana, Kula, Krama and Spanda, form the one thought of Trika.
 They all accept and are based on the ninety-two scriptures (agamas or tantras) of Shaivism.

-All contend on this website is copyright protected.
+All content on this website is copyright protected.
 All Rights Reserved

 Copyright © John Hughes